 Narcissistic Personality Disorder

-Most people that suffer narcissistic personality disorder share many personality traits.
+Most people that live with NPD share many personality traits.
 Such traits include having an exaggerated sense of self-importance, a sense of entitlement, and the need for excessive admiration.
 Additionally, most people with NPD also exaggerate both their talents and their achievements.
 They tend to have complex fantasies of success, power, and brilliance.
 Most believe they are above others and only associate with those that they deem worthy of their presence.
+Due to their distorted self-perception, a narcissist may believe they are entitled to special treatment from others.
 They tend to take advantage of others to get what they want, and expect unquestioning compliance with their expectations.
 The lack of empathy that is often seen with NPD means that they are either unable or unwilling to recognize the needs or feelings of others.

-Other personality traits that are common in narcissistic personality disorder include getting angry or impatient when they are not given the treatment or concessions they feel they deserve.
+Other personality traits that are common in NPD include getting angry or impatient when they are not given the treatment or concessions they feel they deserve.
 It is common for them to react with rage or to belittle others in an attempt to make themselves appear superior.

 Narcissistic Marriage Problems

-The personality traits that accompany narcissistic personality disorder make interpersonal relationships difficult.
+The personality traits that accompany narcissistic personality disorder can make maintaining healthy relationships difficult.
 While no one willingly seeks out a relationship with a narcissistic person, it is easy to find yourself in one.
 In fact, people with narcissistic personalities are often skilled at getting others to trust them through various manipulation tactics.
-Because of this, many people find themselves married to a narcissistic person.
-If you think your spouse could have a narcissistic personality disorder and your relationship is difficult to manage, it could be the result of numerous narcissistic marriage problems.
+Because of this, many people find themselves married to narcissists.
+If you sense that your spouse could have a narcissistic personality disorder and your relationship is difficult to manage, it could be the result of numerous narcissistic marriage problems.
 Here are some common narcissistic marriage problems that could be contributing to your marriage difficulties.

 Many people with narcissistic personalities thrive off the power that comes from the feeling of being in complete control.
 This may lead to your spouse trying to manipulate your life.
 They may try to gain control over you in obvious ways, but often they will use subtle manipulative behaviors, including gaslighting.
 This may include arguments, blaming, using sweet gestures or words, etc. If this doesn’t work, then they will often try to control you using guilt.
 Being in a controlling relationship can be toxic for you and damaging to your mental health, but it appeals to a person with NPD’s desire for power and superiority.

 One-sided credit is often the most common narcissistic marriage problem.
-No matter the effort you put in, or what you achieve, your narcissistic spouse will find a way to take the credit for it.
-No one else is allowed to take credit, even if you or your children are the ones who have done something.
+No matter the effort you put in, or what you achieve, your narcissistic partner will find a way to take the credit for it.
+A narcissist may have challenges acknowledging their partner’s achievements, instead taking credit for their successes.
 If their credit for something is called into question, you’ll often be met with aggression, harsh words, a debate, or even a heated argument, as they will likely feel as though you are trying to be better than them.

 Extreme jealousy is another common narcissistic marriage problem.
 Again, this goes back to the need to be the center of attention that is characteristic of most narcissistic people.
-It is common for those with a narcissistic personality disorder to have secret feelings of insecurity.
-If they feel like someone else is getting your love and attention, it can trigger intense feelings of jealousy.
+It is common for narcissists to harbor secret feelings of insecurity that fuel a need for excessive admiration and attention.
+If they feel like someone else like their partner is getting your love and attention, it can trigger intense feelings of jealousy.
 This is also true if they feel like someone is better or smarter than them.
 The problem with this jealousy is that it often leads to intense arguments.
 If they feel jealous that someone else is getting your love or attention, they may blame you for flirting or being unfaithful, even if it is not true.
 Additionally, they may go to extreme lengths to get rid of any competition.

 Dealing With Narcissistic Abuse